PHPSandbox CLI is a fully open source command line tool for PHPSandbox. It allows you to interact with PHPSandbox from the command line

 The login command authenticates a user with the PHPSandbox CLI.
 Running the

 psb login command opens an access token retrieval link on your default browser where you would be shown your access token.

 The access token is then used to complete the authentication process by pasting it in the prompt on the command-line/terminal

 The login command can take an optional token option .
 The token passed here would be used as the access token and the access token retrieval link would not be opened in the users' browser.

 Being authenticated is required to export your projects to PHPSandbox.

 The command logs out an authenticated user from the CLI.
 For a successful logout, you should see something like this

-The command exports the current working directory to create a notebook on phpsandbox.
-Authentication is required to use this command and you would be prompted to get authenticated first if you are not yet authenticated.
+The command exports the current working directory to create a notebook on PHPSandbox.
+Authentication is required to use this command, and you would be prompted to get authenticated first if you are not yet authenticated.
 The project being exported would first be validated to confirm that it meets the project requirement before it is compressed and exported.
 If the project is a git project, files specified in your gitignore would not be included in the files to be exported.
 If the project fails any of the validation, the export process is halted.
-After a sucessful export, you should see something like this
+After a successful export, you should see something like this

 The provisioned notebook would be launched on the users default browser.

 The import command downloads a notebook from PHPSandbox to your local development environment.
 The command for this is